Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/VPC-Networking.md

 ## **Amazon Virtual Private Cloud (VPC) and Related Components**

 ### **Amazon VPC**
+### HOW TO IDENTIFY PUBLIC AND PRIVATE SUBNETS:
+1. **Public Subnet**:
+   - A subnet is classified as public if its route table has a route that directs traffic to an **Internet Gateway** (IGW).
+   - Specifically, you will see a route entry for `0.0.0.0/0` pointing to `igw-xxxxxxxxxxxxxxxxx` in the route table.

+2. **Private Subnet**:
+   - Conversely, a subnet is considered private if its route table does not have a route to an Internet Gateway.
+   - Instead, it may route to a **NAT Gateway** or simply have no route for `0.0.0.0/0`, meaning it cannot directly access the internet.
 #### **Key Features**
 - **Subnets**: A subnet is a range of IP addresses in your VPC.
   - Each **subnet must reside in a single Availability Zone**.